DaveMDS/node-red-contrib-tasmota/README.md

 [documentation](https://tasmota.github.io/docs/Commands/) page.

 Three payload formats are supported:
-1. string payload: `'CMD <param>'`
+1. string payload: `CMD <param>`
-2. string list payload: `['CMD <param>', 'CMD <param>', ...]`
+2. string list payload: `["CMD <param>", "CMD <param>", ...]`
-3. object payload: {'CMD': 'param', 'CMD': 'param', ...}
+3. object payload: {"CMD": "param", "CMD": "param", ...}

 Note that the object format does not guarantee the order of delivered messagges, thus if commands order is important you must use the list format.

 Example:
 To send the command "BlinkCount 12" to a tasmota switch device, create a tasmota-swich node and set the device id(topic) to the correct value for your device.
 Then add an inject node and connect it.
-In the Inject node settings, set the topic to 'command' (without quotes).
-Set the payload type to JSON and the payload to  "BlinkCount 3" (with quotes).
+In the Inject node settings, set the topic to `command`.
+Set the payload type to string and the payload to `BlinkCount 3`.

-To send a list of commands, the same as above applies.
+To send a list of commands set the payload type to JSON.
 An example of a command list syntax is:
-["BlinkCount 12", "BlinkTime 3", "Power 3"]
+["BlinkCount 12", "BlinkTime 3", "Power blink"]

 ## Authors